vpapaioannou/Insights/README.md

         </ul>
       </li>
       <li><a href="https://serverfault.com/questions/701248/downloading-docker-image-for-transfer-to-non-internet-connected-machine/718470#718470">Save and load Docker images as files (answer by Booba Skaya).
 Useful for offline Docker image import/export</a></li>
+      <li><a href="https://stackoverflow.com/questions/23513045/how-to-check-if-a-process-is-running-inside-docker-container">How to check if a process is running inside docker container?</a></li>
       <li>Performance
         <ul>
           <li><a href="https://sysdig.com/blog/container-isolation-gone-wrong/">Container isolation gone wrong</a></li>
           <li><a href="https://sysdig.com/blog/monitoring-greedy-containers-part-1/">Monitoring greedy containers (Part 1)</a></li>
           <li><a href="https://medium.com/hackernoon/another-reason-why-your-docker-containers-may-be-slow-d37207dec27f">Another reason why your Docker containers may be slow</a></li>
           <li><a href="https://medium.com/homullus/beating-some-performance-into-docker-for-mac-f5d1e732032c">Beating some performance into Docker for Mac</a></li>
+          <li><a href="https://jitsu.com/blog/multi-platform-docker-builds">How to build Docker Images for Apple Silicon (aka M1 Chip)</a></li>
+          <li><a href="https://www.docker.com/blog/speed-boost-achievement-unlocked-on-docker-desktop-4-6-for-mac/">Speed boost achievement unlocked on Docker Desktop 4.6 for Mac</a></li>
         </ul>
       </li>
   </ul>